sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-advanced.md

     Access your application client through [`https://xxx-yyy-zzz-www.openvidu-local.dev:6443`](https://xxx-yyy-zzz-www.openvidu-local.dev:6443){target="_blank"}, where `xxx-yyy-zzz-www` part of the domain is your LAN private IP address with dashes (-) instead of dots (.).
 For more information, see section [Accessing your app from other devices in your network](/openvidu-vs-livekit/#accessing-your-app-from-other-devices-in-your-network){target="_blank"}.

-    **Limitation**: Playing recordings with the `URL` strategy from other devices in your local network is not possible due to MinIO not being exposed.
+    **Limitation**: Playing recordings with the `S3` strategy from other devices in your local network is not possible due to MinIO not being exposed.
 To play recordings from other devices, you need to change the environment variable `RECORDING_PLAYBACK_STRATEGY` to `PROXY`.

 ## Enhancements